TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-7A.md

 9  * xiaomi.eu_multi_HM7A_V11.0.2.0.PCMCNXM_v11-9 by ingbrzy

-Tested By: amrhelmy2004 - Global version -
+Tested By: Ralph Garcia - Global version -

 Template created by @zguithues and @hackintosh5